cminyard/ser2net/README.rst

 If you don't want to compile with threads, you can add "--with-pthreads=no" to the configure line.

+This is a normal autoconf system, nothing special.
+Note that if you get this directly from git, you won't have the build infrastructure included.
+There is a script named "reconf" in the main directory that will create it for you.

+If you don't know about autoconf, the INSTALL file has some info, or google it.

 If you want the opposite of ser2net (you want to connect to a "local" serial port device that is really remote) then Cyclades has provided a tool for this at https://sourceforge.net/projects/cyclades-serial/.